FACT: More than 70% of Americans do not set or write down goals.

 Without dreams, you cannot hope to fulfill your potential.
 Without a plan, you cannot hope to fulfill your dreams.
 Thankfully, it has never been easier to set goals and carry them through to completion.
 There is a multitude of resources provided by the internet, social media venues and even Apps for our phones.

-Here are a few of our suggestions to “propel” you (sorry, we couldn’t resist) into making 2012 a year of professional and personal fulfillment:
+Here are a few of our suggestions to “propel” you (sorry, we couldn’t resist) into making this new year a year of professional and personal fulfillment:

 Write down your goals